pszemraj/ai-msgbot/README.md

 ### Improving Response Quality: Spelling & Grammar Correction

-One of this project's primary goals is to train a chatbot/QA bot that can respond to the user "unaided" where it does not need hardcoding to handle questions/edge cases.
-That said, sometimes the model will generate a bunch of strings together.
-Applying "general" spell correction helps make the model responses as understandable as possible without interfering with the response/semantics.
+One of this project's primary goals is to train a chatbot/QA bot that can respond to the user without hardcoding to handle questions/edge cases.
+However, sometimes the model will generate a bunch of strings together.
+Applying spell correction helps make the model responses as understandable as possible without interfering with the response/semantics.

-- Implemented methods:
+- Implemented methods in code in `deploy-as-bot/`:
-  - **symspell** (via the pysymspell library) _NOTE: while this is fast and works, it sometimes corrects out common text abbreviations to random other short words that are hard to understand, i.e., **tues** and **idk** and so forth_
+  - **symspell** (via the pysymspell library) _corrects out common text abbreviations to random other short words that are hard to understand, i.e., tues and idk._
-  - **gramformer** (via transformers `pipeline()`object). a pretrained NN that corrects grammar and (to be tested) hopefully does not have the issue described above.
-Links: [model page](https://huggingface.co/prithivida/grammar_error_correcter_v1), [the models github](https://github.com/PrithivirajDamodaran/Gramformer/)
+  - Gramformer is a pretrained NN that corrects grammar and hopefully does not have the issue described above | [Github](<https://github.com/PrithivirajDamodaran/Gramformer/>)
-- **Grammar Synthesis** (WIP) - Some promising results come from training a text2text generation model that, through "pseudo-diffusion," is trained to denoise **heavily** corrupted text while learning to _not_ change the semantics of the text.
-A checkpoint and more details can be found [here](https://huggingface.co/pszemraj/grammar-synthesis-base) and a notebook [here](https://colab.research.google.com/gist/pszemraj/91abb08aa99a14d9fdc59e851e8aed66/demo-for-grammar-synthesis-base.ipynb).
+- **Grammar Synthesis** (WIP) - Evaluating a text2text generation model that, through "pseudo-diffusion," is trained to denoise **heavily** corrupted text while learning to not change the semantics.
+Checkpoint and usage [here](https://huggingface.co/pszemraj/grammar-synthesis-base) & notebook [here](https://colab.research.google.com/gist/pszemraj/91abb08aa99a14d9fdc59e851e8aed66/demo-for-grammar-synthesis-base.ipynb).

 * * *